kutis96/linear-ccd-stuff/doc/notes.md

 ![TC442xA package pin-outs](resources/tc442x-pinouts.png)

 ### Build schedule

-- [ ] Verify that I can actually get the CCD running
+- [x] Verify that I can actually get the CCD running
-    - [ ] See that the FPGA and the FPGA programmers work.
+    - [x] See that the FPGA and the FPGA programmers work.
         - See [WiProg](https://github.com/kutis96/wiprog)
-    - [ ] Work on the timings code.
+    - [x] Work on the timings code.
 Testbench it before deploying, dummy.
-    - [ ] Deploy, using capacitors as simulated loads for the drivers.
+    - [x] Deploy, using capacitors as simulated loads for the drivers.
 CDon't touch the CCD yet, dummy.
-        - [ ] Make sure that no constraints are violated, use an oscilloscope.
+        - [x] Make sure that no constraints are violated, use an oscilloscope.
-    - [ ] If all looks okay, hook up the CCD.
+    - [x] If all looks okay, hook up the CCD.
-        - [ ] Make sure that no constraints are violated, use an oscilloscope.
+        - [x] Make sure that no constraints are violated, use an oscilloscope.
-    - [ ] If there's some output from the CCD, you're all good.
+    - [x] If there's some output from the CCD, you're all good.
 This part of the project is done.

+This part of the project should™ thus be finished, for now.

+However, I've managed to damage the CCD by removing its protective film, and accidentally touching some of its pins.

+In the meanwhile, I can:

+- [ ] Verify that the [AD80066][datasheet-ad80066] AFEs are working
+  - [ ] Hook up the ADC to the [Artix FPGA board][datasheet-qmtech-artix]
+- [ ] Verify that I can actually capture some CCD-like waveforms with this
+  - [ ] Use the signal generator!
+It's got arb capabilities.
+    - [ ] Draw up the waveforms as per the o'scope screenshots

+And also:

+- [ ] Design some PCB for the final CCD driver/sensor assembly
+  - [ ] Toss in _generous_ amounts of ESD protection _everywhere_.

 [datasheet-tcd1706]: https://toshiba.semicon-storage.com/info/docget.jsp?did=60748&prodName=TCD1706DG